thomas-barthelemy/Project-Exchange-Format/README.md

 The part of the requirements specifies the fields of the **exportOrigin** Object defined at the root

-* MUST have a **name** field representing the name of the tool or platform that generated the data.
+* MUST have a **name** field as a string representing the name of the tool or platform that generated the data.
-* SHOULD have a **version** field representing the version of the tool or platform that generated the data.
+* SHOULD have a **version** field as a string representing the version of the tool or platform that generated the data.

 ### Project